 We work collaboratively with Aboriginal people to research and interpret Aboriginal history and heritage around Sydney and beyond.

 Since 2006 Paul has worked closely with members of the La Perouse Aboriginal community to transfer research skills and build the capacity to enable community members to accurately tell the history of Aboriginal people in coastal Sydney throughout the nineteenth century.
 This has resulted in several joint publications, and the 2015 NSW History Fellowship exhibition This Is Where They Travelled: The Aboriginal People of Coastal Sydney.
-The travelling exhibition profiles the lives of 10 remarkable Aboriginal people who lived between the 1790s and 1940s around coastal Sydney, and continues to be shown at venues across Sydney, Wollongong and the Shoalhaven.
-It is also the basis for a historical tour that has been delivered on several occasions in the Sydney CBD.
-Currently Paul works as a senior research with the La Perouse-based Gadhungal Research Program.
-A recent project for Sydney Airport which looks at the connections of Aboriginal people to Kamay (Botany Bay) can be seen here.
+The travelling exhibition profiles the lives of 10 remarkable Aboriginal people who lived between the 1790s and 1940s around coastal Sydney.
+Currently Paul works as a senior researcher with the La Perouse-based Gadhungal Research Program.
+Recent projects include content for the National Museum of Australia's Endeavour Voyage exhibition and content for the Sydney Airport SydStories centenary website which looks at the connections of Aboriginal people to Kamay (Botany Bay).